AwarenessOverload/AwarenessOverload/_posts/2019-08-07-spontaniastransprt.md

----
-author: conall knight
-layout: post-full
-title: Public Transport - Where’s All The Spontaneity Gone?
+Public Transport - Where’s All The Spontaneity Gone?
-featimg: IMG-HERE
-tags: [TAG1, TAG2]
-category: [CATEGORY-HERE]
 ---

 For those of you who did not read my Dublin to Dalyan travel log article, I was recently in